-- 40. Penalties for false statements and representations.
+43. Penalties for false statements and representations.
 This clause is in similar terms to s.
 7 of the Queensland Act, s.
 42 of the New South Wales Act, s.
-34 of the Victorian Act and cl.
-49 of the 1962 Draft Bill and prescribes the penalties for false statements or representations. - 41.
-Method of making loan.
-Clause 41, except for some minor rewording, follows ss.
-35 of the Victorian Act, 43 of the New South Wales Act, 15 of the Queensland Act and cl.
-50 of the Draft Bill of 1962.
-This clause is fundamental to any money lending legislation. - 42.
-Contracting out prohibited.
+34 of the Victorian Act and clause 49 of the 1962 Draft Bill and prescribes the penalties for false statements or representations.

+44. Method of making loan.
+Clause 44, except for some minor re-wording, follows ss.
+35 of the Victorian Act, 43 of the New South Wales Act, 15 of the Queensland Act and clause 50 of the Draft Bill of 1962.

+This clause is fundamental to any money lending legislation.

+45. Contracting out prohibited.
 This follows s.
-44 of the New South Wales Act, s.
-17(i) of the Queensland Act and cl.
-51 of the 1962 Draft Bill.
+44 of the New South Wales Act, s.17(i) of the Queensland Act and clause 51 of the 1962 Draft Bill.

 In addition the provisions of s.
+17 of the Queensland Act have been included in sub-clause 3 of this clause.

+46. Inspection of documents.
+This clause accords with s.
+47 of the Victorian Act, s.
+45 of the New South Wales Act and clause 52 of the 1962 Draft Bill.
+The provision does not appear in the Queensland Act.

+The authority given to the Commissioner of Police is in line with his responsibilities under clause 23 of the Bill.

-17 of the Queensland Act have been included in sub-cl.
-(3) of this clause. - 43.
-Special provisions as to corporations.
-Clause 43 is in similar language, with minor amendments, to ss.
-48 of the Victorian Act, 17B of the Queensland Act and cl.
-53 of the 1962 Draft Bill, which latter has been adopted. - 44.
+- 47. Special provisions as to corporations.
+Clause 47 is in similar language, with minor amendments, to ss.
+48 of the Victorian Act, 17B of the Queensland Act and clause 53 of the 1962 Draft Bill, which latter has been adopted. - 48.
 Name of borrower and others not to be published.
-Clause 44 does not appear in existing legislation.
-It follows cl.
-54 of the 1962 Draft Bill and is designed to safeguard from adverse publicity the financial commitments and affairs of a borrower. - 45.
+Clause 48 does not appear in existing legislation.
+It follows clause 54 of the 1962 Draft Bill and is designed to safeguard from adverse publicity the financial commitments and affairs of a borrower. - 49.
 Offences.
-This clause is similar to s.17H of the Queensland Act and prescribes the manner in which proceedings for offences may be commenced.
-In sub-cl.(2) the time within which a prosecution may be commenced has been extended to three (3) years. - 46.
-Evidence of licence.
-Clause 46 follows s.49(1) of the New South Wales Act, s.50 of the Victorian Act and cl.56 of the 1962 Draft Bill.
-This is a machinery clause. - 47.
+This clause is similar to s.
+17H of the Queensland Act and prescribes the manner in which proceedings for offences may be commenced.

+In sub-clause (2) the time within which a prosecution may be commenced has been extended to three (3) years.

+- 50. Evidence of licence.
+Clause 50 follows s.
+49(1) of the New South Wales Act, s.
+50 of the Victorian Act and clause 56 of the 1962 Draft Bill.
+This is a machinery clause. - 51.
 Entries in money lender's books deemed made by money lender.
-Clause 47 follows s.
-17A(1) of the Queensland Act, and is an evidentiary provision. - 48.
+Clause 51 follows s.
+17A(1) of the Queensland Act, and is an evidentiary provision. - 52.
 Penalty for demanding fee.
-This clause appears only in the Queensland Act (s.16) and it may well be argued that such a provision is out of context in money lending legislation.
-However, in Queensland the clause has been found to provide a very necessary and salutary brake on the activities of over-zealous debt collectors and has been included accordingly.

-- 49. General penalty.
-Clause 49 follows s.
-17G of the Queensland Act and provides for a general penalty in appropriate circumstances. - 50.
+This clause appears only in the Queensland Act (s.
+16) and it may well be argued that such a provision is out of context in money lending legislation.
+However, in Queensland the clause has been found to provide a very necessary and salutary brake on the activities of over-zealous debt collectors and has been included accordingly. - 53.
+General penalty.
+Clause 53 follows s.
+17G of the Queensland Act and provides for a general penalty in appropriate circumstances. - 54.
 Regulations.
-Clause 50 is a normal one providing for regulations under the Act and the matters in respect of which such regulations may be prescribed.
+Clause 54 is a normal one providing for regulations under the Act and the matters in respect of which such regulations may be prescribed.